ManarCSAlharbi/SafeBite/README.md

 # SafeBite
-SafeBite is an AI-powered dietary assistant providing personalized meal plans and nutritional guidance for individuals with gluten allergies.
+SafeBite is an AI-powered expert system designed to provide personalized dietary recommendations and meal plans for individuals with gluten allergies.
+By considering user preferences, age, weight, lifestyle, and other potential allergies or conditions, SafeBite generates customized meal suggestions to support a healthy and allergen-free lifestyle 🌱.